arriRgb31/aapt2-termux/CONTRIBUTING.md

 # Contributing

-Contributions are welcome.

-Please:
+Thank you for your interest in contributing.

+Please follow these guidelines:

-- Open an Issue first.
+- Open an Issue before making major changes.
-- Keep changes focused.
+- Keep pull requests focused on a single topic.
-- Test on Termux ARM64.
+- Test all changes on ARM64 Termux.
+- Follow the existing project structure.
-- Submit a Pull Request.
+- Submit a Pull Request with a clear description.